google/rappor/doc/data-flow.md

 It should look like [this][example].

 The following diagram shows what processes and files are involved in the demo.
-Ovals represent processes; rectangles represent data.
+Ovals represent **processes**; rectangles represent **data**.
 The dotted lines denote components that are involved in the simulation, but wouldn't be used in a "real" setting.

-In most configurations, the reports will be sent by many client machines, and a server does the analysis, i.e. the green parts of the diagram.
+In most configurations, reporting (in blue) is done by client machines, while analysis (in green) is done by a server.

 <img src="data-flow.png" alt="Diagram of RAPPOR Data Flow" />

-We simulate both the client and the server.
-For the client, we:
+In the simulation, reporting consists of these steps:

   1. Generate simulated input data with different distributions.
   2. Obscure each value with the RAPPOR privacy-preserving reporting mechanism.

-For the server simulation, we:
+Analysis consists of these steps:

   1. Aggregate the reports by summing bits (i.e. make a counting Bloom filter)
   2. Come up with candidate strings, and hash them in the same manner as the